analytiq-hub/sigagent.github.io/_posts/2022-12-29-exponential-family.md

 ## The Gamma distribution is in the exponential family

-The Gamma distribution generalizes the is defined as:
+The Gamma distribution is defined as:

 $$
 \begin{align*}